Edit

 Tip

 Can't find Copilot?
 If Copilot isn't available in your Power BI environment, see Enable Fabric Copilot for Power BI for step-by-step instructions on how to enable it.
-Copilot is enabled by default, but your administrator might have disabled it or your organization might not meet all the requirements listed in this section.
+Copilot is enabled by default, but your administrator might disable it or your organization might not meet all the requirements listed in this section.

 General requirements